Location: Northeastern British Columbia, North of Fort St. John. Turn off Highway 97

 obvious.
 The ground looks deceptively dry, until it's too late - at one

-point, my foot went in knee-deep, and I had to crawl out before finding
+point, our foot went in knee-deep, and we had to crawl out before finding

 drier ground.
 Most of that swamp is behind us on the photo below, but